parub22/Card-Masking/README.md

 # Card-Masking
 Java program to mask the credit cards.
+Masking is done using java substring method